Jobs & Opportunities

 We aim to be an equitable employer.
 We recognise and encourage the potential of a diverse workforce and appoint on merit.

-Cockpit's apprenticeship scheme that gives young people skills to obtain work in a craft business.
+Cockpit's apprenticeship scheme gives young people skills to obtain work in a craft business.

-The programme is the only one of its kind in the craft sector that gives young people transferable skills to obtain work in any small and medium-sized creative enterprise.
-Established in 2013, it is widely considered to be a pioneering initiative that helps craftspeople take on their first employees and an attractive route for young people choosing not to go to university.
+Our Creative Employment Programme is the only one of its kind in the craft sector that gives young people transferable skills to obtain work in any small and medium-sized creative enterprise.
+Established in 2013, it is widely considered to be a pioneering initiative that helps craftspeople take on their first employees and an attractive route for young people aged 16 – 24.